kddnewton/practical-debugging/README.md

 ## Flow problems

-Occurring when you don’t know how the ruby interpreter go to or left a location in code and its associated state.
+Flow problems occur when you don’t know how the ruby interpreter go to or left a location in code and its associated state.

 *Questions like:*